chopraamhk/UKB_Ao_MRI/README.md

 ```

 # Step 3: Get the .enc file, key file directory location and output with the field id and download the data.
+Make sure that the paths is download_data_ukbb_general.py are correct.
+data_root #where the data will be downloaded
+util_dir #ukbb utilities directory
+ukbkey #authentication file -> application id + password
+csv_dir_path #lists the anonymised ids of the subject

+extract.py code is to extract the eid of participants that will be downloaded
 ```
 python3 download_data_ukbb_general.py

 #the code will download all the images and convert them from DICOM to NIFTI files.
-Make sure to keep biobank_utils.py as it contains the functions that will help download.
+Keep biobank_utils.py as it contains the functions that will help download.
 #extract.py contains the eid of participants that will be downloaded.
 #it looks like:
 eid